tramitit/guides/en/slovakia/recognition_of_qualifications_obtained_abroad.md

 ---
-title: "Recognition of qualifications obtained abroad"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: "Guide to Recognition of Qualifications obtained Abroad"
-description: "A step-by-step guide to get your international qualifications recognized abroad."
+- Slovakia
+date: '2024-06-07'
+description: Discover how to get your foreign qualifications validated for study or work abroad.
+Learn about required documents and key steps in the recognition process.
 draft: false
+meta_title: 'Foreign Qualifications Recognition: Procedures and Providers'
+title: 'Foreign Qualifications Recognition: Procedures and Providers'
-translationKey: "slovakia-recognition_of_qualifications_obtained_abroad"
+translationKey: slovakia-recognition_of_qualifications_obtained_abroad
 ---

 ## Description
 ### What is it?